cul/dlst-studio/_posts/2019-01-21-nycdh-week.md

 **Introduction to Jekyll:** Digital Scholarship Librarian and Studio founder Alex Gil will be leading the first of two workshops Tuesday morning during NYCDH Week.
-In this case, it’s an introduction to the static website generator [Jekyll](http://jekyllrb.com).
-Use Jekyll to make fast loading webpages....
+In this workshop he will offer an introduction to the static website generator [Jekyll](http://jekyllrb.com).
+Jekyll is used to make fast, durable, loading webpages or projects.
+Jekyll has been used for many genres of academic work: digital editions, academic journals, digital archives of images and more.
+If you ever wanted to create a website that you control and design, this is the workshop for you.

 **[Make a Simple Webmap with Leaflet](http://dhweek.nycdh.org/event/make-a-simple-webmap-with-leaflet/):** Research Data Librarian Moacir P. de Sá